MuhammadZeeshan2/PDF-Conversational-Chatbot/readme.md

 # PDF Conversational Chatbot

 A web-based application that allows users to upload multiple PDF documents and engage in a conversation with the content.
 The system utilizes language models, vector storage, and conversational memory to retrieve and provide intelligent answers based on the uploaded documents.

+**What makes this application unique** is that it not only provides the answers to your queries but also includes the **PDF name** and **page number** from which the response was retrieved, offering full transparency and traceability.
+Check out the user interface below:
+./__screenshorts/streamlit-gui.png

+---

 ## Features